 Filing jointly typically offers the best tax breaks for married people who live in the US.

 For those living outside the US, circumstances may be different.
 So how should I file when I’m married and living in Singapore?

 Your Spouse is not a US Citizen or Greencard Holder?
 Then, filing as Married Filing Separately is usually best.
 If you live outside the US, your foreign Spouse does not have to file a US tax return.
-Many tax firms and programs, will force you to get an ITIN for your Non US Citizen Spouse, however it is not required to have one if you are Married Filing Separately to a NRA (Non Resident Alien) and MyExpatTaxes will get you e-filed without it.
+Many tax firms and programs will force you to get an ITIN for your Non US Citizen Spouse.
+However, it is not required to have one if you are Married Filing Separately to an NRA (Non Resident Alien), and MyExpatTaxes will get you e-filed without it.

 Child Tax Credits for Families Living Abroad

 What about the new, higher Child Tax Credit?
-To qualify for the higher credit, you need to live in the US for at least half of the tax year.
-Learn more about the specific Child Tax Credit Qualifications to see if you are eligible and just much you may receive.
+To qualify for the higher credit, you must live in the US for at least half of the tax year.
+Learn more about the specific Child Tax Credit Qualifications to see if you are eligible and what you may receive.